dmorse/pscfpp/README.md

 All three PSCF programs are designed to treat an incompressible mixture containing any number of block polymer, homopolymer and small molecule (point-like) solvent molecular species.
-All polymer species are treated using the standard Gaussian model of polymer conformations as a continuous random walks.
+All polymer species are treated using the standard Gaussian model of polymer conformations as continuous random walks.

 Features for both SCFT and FTS (all programs):

   - Ability to treat mixtures of any number of block polymer and solvent species.

   - Ability to treat acyclic branched block polymers of arbitrary topology, in addition to linear polymers